Biography of William Cecil

-1558: During the reign of Queen Mary he conformed strictly to the Law, however at her death on 17th Nov he was one of the earliest visitors to Princess Elizabeth whom he had secretly kept in touch with for years.
-Cecil was the first of the new Privy Council to take the oath and was made Secretary of State.
+1558: During the reign of Queen Mary he conforms strictly to the Law, however at her death on 17th Nov he was one of the earliest visitors to Princess Elizabeth whom he had secretly kept in touch with for years.
+Cecil was the first of the new Privy Council to take the oath and is made Secretary of State.

 1559: Birth of his son William who died in infancy.

-1560: William Cecil was elected Chancellor of the University of Cambridge in February.
+1560: William Cecil is elected Chancellor of the University of Cambridge in February.

-1561: In January Cecil was granted the office of Master of the Court of Royal Wards and he began a much overdue reform of the Court.
+1561: In January Cecil is granted the office of Master of the Court of Royal Wards and he begins a much overdue reform of the Court.
 Birth of his third son, also called William who again died in infancy.

-1562: The estate of Theobalds in Hertfordshire was purchased and became Cecil’s principal seat.
+1562: The estate of Theobalds in Hertfordshire is purchased and becomes Cecil’s principal seat.

-1563: Birth of his only surviving son Robert at Westminster.
-Cecil’s has been frequently charged with preventing the promotion of his nephew Francis Bacon.
+1563: The birth of his only surviving son Robert at Westminster.
+Cecil has been frequently charged with preventing the promotion of his nephew Francis Bacon.
 There appears to be little doubt that this was true as he was ambitious for his clever son Robert, and not inclined to encourage a talented rival.
 Although chosen as Speaker of the House of Commons his other duties at Court made acceptance of the post impossible.

 1571: On 25 February he was raised to the Peerage under the title of Lord Burghley.
-Queen Elizabeth was very sparing in her new creations and in the year of her accession only three new peerages were created, and during her reign there were only fifteen new creations.
+Queen Elizabeth was very sparing in her new creations and in the year of her accession only three new peerages were created, and during her reign there were only fifteen.

-1572: The elderly Marquis of Winchester died in March and Burghley became Lord High Treasurer.
+1572: The elderly Marquis of Winchester dies in March and Burghley became Lord High Treasurer.

 1577: Grand extensions are added to Burghley House.